 After all of this, you’re probably wondering why anyone would buy a variable annuity in the first place.
 The main reason to consider any annuity is longevity insurance, but there can be more cost-effective to help prevent you from outliving your money, like a fixed annuity or simply being responsible about portfolio withdrawals and how much risk you’re taking in a portfolio.
 Although not all variable annuities are bad products (and not all annuity salesmen are bad people), they do tend to have high fees, complex contractual language, and “guarantees” that aren’t as nice as they seem.
 All of that can make for a poor investment decision.

 What do you do if you own a variable annuity and have buyer’s remorse?
-There are a few options to get out of a bad variable annuity, which I’ll cover in my next article.
-Stay tuned!
+There are a few options to get out of a bad variable annuity, which I’ve covered here.

 Latest posts by Colin Gerrety, CIMA® (see all)

 - Cybersecurity: The Do’s and Don’t’s of Working Online - September 18, 2017

 - Variable Annuities: How to Get Out of a Bad Annuity - August 23, 2017